 Class Schedule: *

-Entrance RequirementsAssumed that learner is engaged as an apprentice under a training contract.
+Entrance RequirementsThe learner must be engaged as an apprentice under a training contract.
+A short literacy and numeracy test is required to be completed at enrolment.

-Pathways to further studySuccessful completion of this course will enable you to articulate into the Certificate IV in Engineering.
-All the units you complete in Certificate III will be credited to that course.
+Pathways to further studySuccessful completion of this course will enable you to progress into the Certificate IV in Engineering MEM40105.
+All the units completed in the Certificate III course are credited meaning that you would only have to complete approximately 360 hours of study to complete the Certificate IV.

 Units Of Study